Stay Ahead of the Market: 20 Best Real Estate Blogs

 Read the NAR's blog

-• Who should read it: Agents and brokers who need deep industry insight in New York, South Florida, Chicago, LA, San Francisco, and Texas
+• Feature highlight icon showing a star inside a light blue circle.
+Who should read it: Agents and brokers who need deep industry insight in New York, South Florida, Chicago, LA, San Francisco, and Texas

-• Why I love it: When it comes to inside-track real estate journalism, The Real Deal is, well, the real deal.
+• Favorites or wellness icon showing a heart inside a pink circle.
+Why I love it: When it comes to inside-track real estate journalism, The Real Deal is, well, the real deal.
 It acquires local real estate scoops ahead of the massive papers, features major transactions in the industry and real estate finance, and reports on commercial and residential markets.

 The writers from The Real Deal also tend to write in a crisp and easy-to-digest style.
 That gives CEOs worldwide the information they need to make that next giant acquisition or just have something to chat about over lunch with industry insiders.